Cainefm/Cainefm.github.io/_posts/2020-12-23-ITS-study-test-two-model.md

 ![](/img/in-post/its/unnamed-chunk-8-3.png)

+## Limitation

-I used the count to do the testing.
-I did not add offset and deseasonalized terms in the model.
+The possion regression should be used in the model rather than count data.
+And I did not add offset and deseasonalized terms in the model.
 -----------------------------------------------------------------------------------------------

 ``` r